Posted August 11, 2020 in Great Places to Ride, Cycling by eriksbikeshop

 We’ve gathered all the essential information you’ll need to know to make your ride a success.

 One of the things that makes the 400 Trail so amazing is the scenery.
 The Baraboo River winds through the countryside and the trail follows its course.
-Sandstone bluffs, marshes and river views provide multiple opportunities to appreciate nature.
+Sandstone bluffs, marshes, and river views provide multiple opportunities to appreciate nature.

 Appreciating nature is all well and good but sometimes you just want to sit down in some air conditioning and check your phone.
-The 400 State Trail passes through several towns: Reedsburg, La Valle, Wonewoc, Union Center, Tomah and Elroy.
-Many of these towns have bars and restaurants right off the trail, like the Trail Break Pizza restaurant in La Valle with their Kickstand Patio Bar and the Treasure Mill Antique shop with free tours of their 1903 Water Turbine.
+The 400 State Trail passes through several towns: Reedsburg, La Valle, Wonewoc, Union Center, Tomah, and Elroy.
+Many of these towns have bars and restaurants right off the trail, like the Trail Break Pizza restaurant in La Valle with its Kickstand Patio Bar and the Treasure Mill Antique shop with free tours of their 1903 Water Turbine.

 We recommend giving yourself an entire day to bike the 400 State Trail so you can really enjoy all that it has to offer!

-Built on the abandoned Chicago-Northwestern Railroad bed, the 400 features flat, crushed stone terrain with the overpass bridges covered by smooth wood-planked floors.
-Overall, it’s an easy trail to navigate by bike and ideal for new cyclists or anyone simply looking for a scenic and relaxing ride.
+Built on the abandoned Chicago-Northwestern Railroad bed, the 400 features flat, crushed stone terrain with overpass bridges covered by smooth wood-planked floors.
+Overall, it’s an easy trail to navigate by bike and is ideal for new cyclists or anyone simply looking for a scenic and relaxing ride.

-The 400 State Trail passes through several Central Wisconsin towns: Reedsburg, La Valle, Wonewoc, Union Center, Tomah and Elroy.
+The 400 State Trail passes through several Central Wisconsin towns: Reedsburg, La Valle, Wonewoc, Union Center, Tomah, and Elroy.

 There are places to hop on the trail at each of these towns.
 However if you’d like to ride the entire 22 miles of trail, consider beginning at the Southern trailhead in Reedsburg or the Northern trailhead in Elroy.
 These trailheads offer parking, bathrooms, and everything else you’d expect at a State Park.

 Please note: You will need to purchase a trail pass to ride the 400 State Trail.
 Passes are $4.00 a day or $20.00 for an annual pass.
 Passes can be purchased at both North and South trailheads as well as along the trail at many local stores.
-Go here to see a full list of vendors selling trail passes.

 Check out this map to view the entire trail to see all the trailheads and potential starting points to begin your ride.